isaac-hash/Genesys/docs/cli_new.md

 # CLI Command: `genesys new`

-The `genesys new` command creates a new, structured ROS 2 workspace with the standard Genesys directory layout.
+The `genesys new` command creates a new, structured ROS 2 workspace with the standard Genesys directory layout, it also provides a package which contains the c++ macros for c++ nodes.
+It is contained in the genesys_macro directory.

 ## Usage